Girl's Day: 2012–2013: Everyday 2, Expectation and rising popularity

 Girl's Day's third EP, Everyday 2, was released on April 17, 2012.
 It contained the song "Telepathy"-written and produced by Sojin-in addition to the title track "Oh!
 My God".
-On October 17, Dream Tea Entertainment revealed that Jihae had left the group for personal reasons.
+On October 17, Dream T Entertainment revealed that Jihae had left the group for personal reasons.
 The remaining four members returned with the song "Don't Forget Me" ("나를 잊지마요") from Girl's Day Party #5.

 In February 2013, Girl's Day released the single "White Day", followed by their first full-length album Expectation on March 14.
 The album's title track, "Expectation" ("기대해"), became a commercial success and was awarded the 'Long-Run Song of the Year' award at the third Gaon Chart K-Pop Awards and ranked 36th overall on Melon's digital annual chart.
 They also promoted the track "Female President" ("여자대통령"), which was named one of the "20 Best K-pop Songs of 2013" by Billboard.
 Following Expectation, the group released Girl's Day Party #6 with "Please Tell Me" as the title track.
 They released "Let's Go" ("렛츠 고"), a motivational song written and composed by Sojin.